V. P. Menon: Early life and career

+India and his contributions

-Partition of India
+Instrument of Accession

 Menon was the political advisor of the last Viceroy of India, Lord Louis Mountbatten.
 When the interim Government had collapsed due to the rivalry between the Indian National Congress and the Muslim League, Menon had proposed to Mountbatten, Jawaharlal Nehru and Sardar Vallabhbhai Patel, the Indian leaders, the Muslim League's plan to partition India into two independent nations - India and Pakistan.
+Menon drafted the Instrument of Accession, a legal document that allowed princely states to accede to either India or Pakistan.
+This was crucial in bringing many states, like Bikaner and Baroda, into the Indian union.

 Menon's resourcefulness during this period caught the eye of Sardar Patel, who would become the Deputy Prime Minister of India in 1947.
+He became the envoy to negotiate with the Maharajas.

-VP Menon was present at the meeting between Lord Mountbatten and Hanwant Singh, Maharaja of Jodhpur.
+V.P.
+Menon was present at the meeting between Lord Mountbatten and Hanwant Singh, Maharaja of Jodhpur.
 It was at this meeting that Hanwant Singh signed the instrument of accession to India.
 After he had signed and the Viceroy Mountbatten left, only Menon was in the room with him.
 The Maharaja took out a .22 calibre pistol and pointed it at Menon and said 'I refuse to take your dictation'.
 Menon told him that he would be making a very serious mistake by threatening him and would not be able to get the accession abrogated in any case.

+Junagadh

+In August 1947, the Nawab of Junagadh—a Muslim ruler presiding over a predominantly Hindu state surrounded by Indian territory—signed the Instrument of Accession with Pakistan, becoming the first princely state to do so.
+India strongly objected to this decision, arguing that Junagadh’s accession to Pakistan violated both geographic contiguity and the will of its Hindu-majority population.
+India responded by imposing a blockade, instigating political instability, and facilitating defections among local vassal states to accede to India.
+Eventually, administrative control passed to India when Junagadh’s rulers sought intervention amid unrest, followed by a plebiscite in February 1948, in which over 99.9% voted to join India, leading to its formal annexation and merger into Saurashtra State.

+As Secretary of the States Department, V. P. Menon was deeply involved in the diplomatic and legal maneuvers surrounding Junagadh’s accession.
+On 17 September 1947, just after Pakistan accepted Junagadh’s accession, he visited the state to deliver India’s protest directly to Sir Shah Nawaz Bhutto, the Dewan, insisting that the accession be retracted—though Bhutto cited international law to claim its validity.
+Menon also worked behind the scenes to mobilize local leaders, including journalists and activists like Samaldas Gandhi, supporting the formation of a provisional government ("Arziee Hukumat"), which amplified internal dissent against the Nawab’s decision.
+His negotiations and legal framing laid the groundwork for India to assert control over Junagadh, culminating in India's formal administration takeover and the 1948 plebiscite.